sagemath/trac_to_gh/Issue 4618.md

 # Issue 4618: Request for Puiseux series in SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4618

 Original creator: ljpk